Housing Accelerator Fund

 The City will update its zoning bylaw to permit ADU's (Accessory Dwelling Units).
 An ADU is a separate living space (e.g.: in-law suite) on the same property as the main home.

-NEW: Review of Zoning Bylaw for CMHC Housing Design Catalogue (construction In Progress)
+Review of Zoning Bylaw for CMHC Housing Design Catalogue heavy_check_mark (Completed)

 The City will review its Zoning Bylaw upon the release of CMHC’s Housing Design Catalogue in 2025 to enable developers to make use of its standardized housing designs.